My Favorite Paris Hotels

 Thank you for your help!

-For areas to stay in, the 1st or Saint Germain would be perfect for you with a slight lean towards the 1st.
+For areas to stay in, the 1st or Saint Germain would be my recommendation with a slight lean towards the 1st.
 Since your mother can’t walk for long periods, it’s best to stay in areas with a high concentration of sights, restaurants, and shopping.
 The 1st has the Louvre, Tuileries Gardens, Palais Royale, and Place Vendome all within an easy walk of each other as well as being right on the river.
 There are also multiple points in the 1st for the Hop On Hop Off bus.
 For budget-friendly hotels, you could try the Hôtel de la Place du Louvre, a solid 3 star.
 Also the further out you go the cheaper things get so if you’re willing to stay in the 2nd, for example, you can save some money.
 It’s only an extra ten minutes of walking and you’ll have a lot more options for 2 and 3 star hotels.
 A charming one in the second is the Hotel Chopin inside one of the oldest covered passages in Paris.
 There isn’t a specific itinerary of places to recommend – you’re probably already planning to go to the big ones like the Eiffel Tower – but you might want to try to add some local character to the major sights.
 Maybe try going to some of the outdoor markets like at Bastille or Rue Cler, or the pedestrian street Rue Montorgueil.
 A popular one with Parisians is the Marche des Enfants Rouge, which is in the Marais and also great for shopping.
 The Hop on Hop off buses are a great way to get a quick overview of the city and actually cover a decent amount of ground.
 They do not limit your time at each location however – you just get off at say, the Champs Elysees, spend as much time as you want – and then pick up another bus to continue on to the Eiffel Tower.
 The only limit is that your ticket is valid for 1 day but there are lots of variations.
-It’s also worth it to do a river cruise on the Seine and there are many options for those too.
-In the touristy areas, like in most other cities, watch out for your valuables.
-One of the most common scams is for someone to come up and ask to sign a petition.
-And in the metro, which is the easiest way to get around, pickpockets are fairly common.
+I also strongly suggest doing a river cruise on the Seine and there are many options for those too.

 Hi Dave,